 2) Meeting FASB requirements.

-FASB, Financial Accounting Standards Board, ASC 606 is another financial reporting standard created to monitor revenue from contracts with customer, including a revision in GAAP rules related to how and when companies report service revenues.
+FASB, Financial Accounting Standards Board, ASC 606 is another financial reporting standard created to monitor revenue from contracts with customers, including a revision in GAAP rules related to how and when companies report service revenues.

 3) Recognizing time and event-based revenues.

-In time-based revenue recognition, billing documentation, including financial statements and revenue postings, are posted to an accrual account in which the appropriate portion of the accrual is transferred to revenue each period.
+In time-based revenue recognition, billing documentation, including financial statements and revenue postings, is posted to an accrual account in which the appropriate portion of the accrual is transferred to revenue each period.
+While time-based recognition is an ideal choice for long-term service contracts, the need for periodic posting poses a challenge for most teams.

 Event-based revenue recognition also generates an accrual for revenues, but, unlike time-based recognition, accruals are transferred directly to revenue based on an actual event related to the service contract, rather than a specific time period.